 The Architecture of skowt.cc

 What it does hasn't changed.
-People upload assets from popular games, a lot of them gacha games, and for now it's all images.
-Other people pull them back down, often a few hundred in one go, zipped together.
-Expanding past images is on the roadmap, but the pressure is already there.
+Contributors upload assets from popular games, a lot of them gacha games, and for now it's all images.
+Other people pull them back down, often a few hundred in one go.
 The traffic is spiky and downloads arrive in big batches, so most of the design comes down to one bias: keep the request path cheap, and never make the API do work it can hand to something else.
+It took me years to actually live up to that bias, which is part of this story too.

 Layout#

 The whole thing is a monorepo.
-Two apps, a handful of workspace packages. apps/web is a TanStack Start SPA that ships its own server bundle for SSR. apps/server is an Elysia process that mounts a tRPC adapter and a couple of health endpoints.
+Three apps and a handful of workspace packages. apps/web is a TanStack Start SPA that ships its own server bundle for SSR. apps/server is an Elysia process that mounts a tRPC adapter and a couple of health endpoints. apps/asset-redirect is a Cloudflare Worker that owns the public read path, and it gets its own section, because it exists to fix the thing I was most wrong about for the longest.
 Everything the apps don't own lives under packages/*: the routers, the better-auth config, the Drizzle schema, the env validation, the observability stack.

 Bun and Elysia#

 The server runs on Bun, not Node.
 Startup and raw throughput are the obvious wins, but the part I use most is the plugin model.
 Elysia exposes the request as it moves through named lifecycle hooks (onRequest, derive, onAfterHandle, onAfterResponse), so the whole logging and tracing layer hangs off those hooks instead of wrapping every handler in middleware.
-I write the procedure and the plugin underneath does the logging, I never wire it in by hand.
+I write the procedure and the plugin underneath does the logging.

 Data Layer#